 During the weeks after the accident, keep track, in writing, of all events related to the accident, including information regarding doctor appointments, discussions regarding the investigation of the accident, lost time from work, and lost wages.
 Also, be certain to keep all documents received from doctors, hospitals, etc., regarding the accident, and also keep all of your medical bills and any other bills related to the accident in a safe place.

 If a police officer responded to the scene of your accident, there is probably a police report on file.
 You are entitled to receive a copy of this report, and you should do so as soon as possible, by contacting the applicable police precinct.

-Car accident police reports can help identify specifics of the accident such as the time of day, date, location, and weather conditions at the scene.
+Car accident police reports can help identify specifics of the crash, such as the time of day, date, location, and weather conditions at the scene.
 The report can also offer a preliminary assessment of fault, which is especially important in car accident cases.
-Police reports can also identify witnesses and others who responded to the accident scene.
-In some situations, there will be witness statements included in the police report but at a minimum, the report should list the names and contact information of the witnesses.
-For information on how to obtain a police report in Westchester County, click here.
+Police reports can also identify witnesses and anyone else who responded to the accident scene.
+In some situations, there will be witness statements included in the police report, but at a minimum, the report should list the names and contact information of the involved parties and witnesses.

 77 S Lexington Ave

 White Plains, NY 10601